Whangarei Dental Overdentures

 Overdentures are supported by either dental implants or the roots of natural teeth or a combination of both.
 If no solid teeth are present when considering overdentures, the placement of implants is necessary to support an overdenture.
 Part of the overdenture attachment system will be screwed into the implant which will snap into a component placed in the overdenture.
 A minimum of two supporting elements are required for an overdenture.
 The more supports, the more secure the overdenture will be.
 If there are remaining teeth with solid root structure, they can be used to support an overdenture.
 The roots of the natural teeth must first be treated with root canal therapy and then a part of the overdenture attachment system is cemented into the root, which will snap into a component placed in the overdenture.

-The “All-on-4®” overdenture is a term used to describe all teeth placed on four implants in total.
-The All-on-4® overdenture gives patients with no teeth an economical method of having teeth again!
+The All Teeth on 4 (or more) Implants overdenture is a term used to describe all teeth placed on four or more implants in total.
+The All Teeth on 4 (or more) Implants overdenture gives patients with no teeth an economical method of having teeth again!
 Once implants are placed, a special overdenture is made with components embedded in the body of the overdenture that are securely screwed into the underlying implants.
-Many times the All-on-4® overdenture can be attached to implants placed, all on the same day!
+Many times the All Teeth on 4 (or more) Implants overdenture can be attached to implants placed, all on the same day!

-Unlike most overdentures, the All-on-4® overdenture is not removable by the wearer.
+Unlike most overdentures, the All Teeth on 4 (or more) Implants overdenture is not removable by the wearer.
 It can be removed by a dentist, however, for maintenance or repair if needed.
-The renewed confidence restored by the All-on-4® technique is astounding!
+The renewed confidence restored by the All Teeth on 4 (or more) Implants technique is astounding!

-The All-on-4® overdenture has a space between the gums and the overdenture to allow cleaning with little brushes and dental floss.
-Since you can barely see the implants under the overdenture, it is necessary for your dentist to periodically remove the All-on-4® denture to examine the implants and to give them a thorough clean.
+The All Teeth on 4 (or more) Implants overdenture has a space between the gums and the overdenture to allow cleaning with little brushes and dental floss.
+Since you can barely see the implants under the overdenture, it is necessary for your dentist to periodically remove the All Teeth on 4 (or more) Implants denture to examine the implants and to give them a thorough clean.
 The dentist can then advise you on areas you might be missing during your home care regime.